raiden-network/raiden/docs/api_walkthrough.rst

 Transfer
 ---------
 Transferring tokens to another node is quite easy.
-The address of the token desired for transfer is known ``0xc9d55C7bbd80C0c2AEd865e9CA13D015096ce671``.
+The address of the token desired for transfer is ``0xc9d55C7bbd80C0c2AEd865e9CA13D015096ce671``.
 All that then remains is the address of the target node.
 Assume the address of the transfer node is ``0x61C808D82A3Ac53231750daDc13c777b59310bD9``:

 .. http:example:: curl wget httpie python-requests